 Configuration options are manipulated using a command line interface. juju provide a set command to aid the administrator in changing values.

-juju set <service name> option=value [option=value]
+juju set <application name> option=value [option=value]

 While its possible to set multiple configuration options on the command line its also convenient to pass multiple configuration options via the --file argument which takes the name of a YAML file.
 The contents of this file will be applied as though these elements had been passed to juju set.